Grahack/midichief/README.md

 by MIDI events.
 Those functions can, in turn, send MIDI events.

 BEWARE: since reading MIDI events is blocking I had to use pthreads, which it seems I'm not very good at.
-Some mem bugs could occur.
+Some mem bugs could occur because I try to share a Lua state between the two threads.

+- `double free or corruption (!prev)` (when setting the click mode to visual + sound)

 ### setup.sh